House Motor Vehicles chair Tom Rice: $32K in mystery expenses

 District 95 (Gwinnett and Fulton counties)

-Rep. Tom Rice’s campaign has reimbursed him for more than $25,000 in campaign expenses since late 2005, and his disclosures give virtually no clue how that money was spent.
+Rep. Tom Rice’s campaign has reimbursed him for nearly $32,000 in campaign expenses since late 2005.
+His disclosures give virtually no clue how that money was spent.

 None of these reported expenditures identified the end recipients.